vatpac-technology/sops/docs/terminal/sydney.md

 !!! phraseology
     **SFE:** "QFA490, 8 miles to touchdown, contact tower 120.5"

-### YSWS Operations
-#### Departures
-Aircraft departing RWY 05 on the **TEEVE D SID** will pass through SRA airspace before returning to SWA.
-SWA should coordinate any [frequency requirements](../controller-skills/coordination.md#no-frequency-requirements-nfr) with SRA rather than performing a frequency transfer for these aircraft, where possible.

-#### Arrivals
-Aircraft inbound to YSWS from the north or east will pass through other SY TCU sectors prior to reaching SWA.
-[Voiceless coordination](#sy--ws--ri) is in place for aircraft transiting TCU sectors assigned **any sensible level**.

-!!! tip
-    In practice, this is generally `A090` for aircraft inbound from the east and not below `A030` for aircraft inbound from the north, although with RWY 05 in use, descent conflicting with the standard assignable level (`A040`) should be avoided.

-For aircraft inbound from the north, SRA shall endeavour to hand off aircraft inbound to YSWS **as early as possible**, to allow SWA to issue approach clearance.
-Additionally, SRA is assumed to have **no restrictions or requirements** for aircraft inbound to YSWS via a STAR (as some STARs clip SRA airspace).

 ### YSBK Operations
 #### Departures
 IFR departures from YSBK will be [coordinated by BK ADC](#bk-adc) to SBA.
 SBA must [onwards coordinate](#between-sba-and-tcu) with the most appropriate TCU controller before releasing the aircraft.